code-423n4/2024-03-gitcoin/README.md

 | [contracts/test_mocks/Upgrade.sol](https://github.com/code-423n4/2024-03-gitcoin/blob/main/id-staking-v2/contracts/test_mocks/Upgrade.sol)   | 7    | Mock contract for testing | na             |

 # Additional Context

-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [x] Please list specific ERC20 that your protocol is anticipated to interact with.
-Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
-- [x] Please list specific ERC721 that your protocol is anticipated to interact with.
-- [x] Which blockchains will this code be deployed to, and are considered in scope for this audit?
-- [x] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
-- [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
-This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
-- [x] Is any part of your implementation intended to conform to any EIP's?
-If yes, please list the contracts in this format:
-  - `Contract1`: Should comply with `ERC/EIPX`
-  - `Contract2`: Should comply with `ERC/EIPY`

----

 An overview of the logic of identity staking has been covered in the **Overview** section above.
 Further details of how this was designed is covered in the [readme](./id-staking-v2/README.md) in the `id-staking-v2` folder in the sections: